-Though some couples find it useful, in order to qualify for summary dissolution in Oregon, you must fulfill a number of specific requirements.
+In order to qualify for summary dissolution in Oregon, you must fulfill a number of specific requirements.
 If you don’t meet the criteria—which include marriage length, whether or not there are children, the amount of shared property, and more—you’ll have to go the more traditional route.
 But if you do check off all the boxes, this often streamlines the process a great deal.

 Not every marriage works out.
-At the same time, not every marriage ends in a heated screaming match of a divorce either.
+At the same time, not every marriage ends in a heated screaming match either.
 Summary dissolution presents a solution in the case of short marriages with few complications where the spouses are on the same page.

 Length of Marriage

 In a number of other states, California for example, the number is often five years.
 This opens the door to more cases, though the longer a marriage, the more likely it is other factors will flip the breaker.

 You and your spouse can’t have any minor children.
 This includes children born during the marriage, adopted children, or stepchildren from an earlier relationship.

 Most commonly this is a house or other shared home, but any real estate fits the bill.
-Mobile homes on rented land, however, to not fall into this category.
+Mobile homes on rented land, however, do not fall into this category.

 In Oregon, the magic number is $30,000.
 So, if the total assets exceed that amount, you’ll have to go with another strategy.
 In some states, this amount excludes automobiles.

-If you and your spouse have less than $15,000 in unpaid debt, either individually or as a unit, you qualify.
+If you and your spouse have less than $15,000 in unpaid debt, either individually or as together, you qualify.
 This includes student loans, credit card debt, medical bills, car loans, and anywhere else you owe money.

 Division of Property

 Know in advance how you intend to split both assets and debts.
 There’s no time to waste bickering back and forth about who gets the car or that box of kitschy mementos from your honeymoon.
 Such conflict doesn’t fit in this situation.

 Other Divorce Actions

-If you want a summary dissolution, you can’t already have other divorce actions pending, in Oregon or elsewhere.
+If you want a summary dissolution, you can’t already have other divorce actions pending.
+In Oregon or elsewhere.
 This includes divorce, annulment, or separation proceedings that have been filed but have not yet decided.